r4jeshwar/ukuleleweb/README.md

 names and each file contains the page's markdown source.
 This way, you can never lose your data, and it's also easy to put it under version control.

+## Non-features

+Ukuleleweb does not have user management, nor an authentication mechanism.
+To keep your wiki confidential, place it behind a reverse proxy.

 ## Run it